Jason-Omondi/shopstick/README.md

 # shop

-A new Flutter project.
+Online Shopping App.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a online shopping application called shopfick - showing API intergration using getX package.

 A few resources to get you started if this is your first Flutter project: